eugfomitcheva/diagnosing_respiratory_disease_cv/README.md

 ## Instructions for use:
 1. baseline_models.ipynb
 - Set the path to the COVID-19 Radiography Dataset in the first code block under section 1.
 Read / Format Data.
-The pathway should include everything except the name of the folder where the data is stored.
-An example of a correctly formatted data path is given in the notebook.
+  - The pathway should include everything except the name of the folder where the data is stored
+  - An example of a correctly formatted data path is given in the notebook.

 2. resnet_vgg.ipynb
 -